lazergenixdev/kai-compiler/reference/language_guide.md

 # Types
-What are types?
 Types define how to interpret bytes stored in memory.

 ## Primitive Types
 | Name                               | Meaning                    |